OutSystems/docs-odc/src/eap/building-apps/ui/creating-screens/best-practices-fetch-display-data.md

 Data actions can call external REST APIs or execute advanced SQL queries, allowing you to retrieve complex data from the database, which you wouldn't be able to do using aggregates.

 For more information, refer to [Displaying Data on Screens](https://learn.outsystems.com/training/journeys/building-screens-with-data-637/displaying-data-on-screens/odc/109).

+## Avoid fetching a large number of records { #large-nr-records }

+Displaying a large number of records all at once is slow and unnecessary, as the user may only need some records at a time.

+### Recommendations

+When displaying a large number of records, follow these recommendations:

+* Fetch data only on demand by setting the **Fetch** property of your screen aggregates to ```Only on Demand```.
+For more information, refer to [Fetching Data On Demand](https://learn.outsystems.com/training/journeys/programming-model-645/fetching-data-on-demand/odc/487).

+* If you use the list widget, take a lazy loading approach by handling the **On Scroll Ending** event.
+This approach enables your app to load data incrementally as users scroll. ​

+* If you use the table widget, use the [pagination](../patterns/navigation/pagination.md) UI pattern to load only a certain number of records each time instead of loading an entire table at once.

+### Benefits

+Implementing these best practices helps reduce initial load times and server strain, while ensuring a smooth user experience.
+You can efficiently handle large datasets without overwhelming the user interface.

 ## Keep the number of fetched records consistent with your needs { #max-records }